-Where is Buddha?
-Our innate nature is Buddha Nature.
+Where is the Buddha?
+Our innate nature is Buddha-nature.
 Is this really true?
-We need to examine and investigate.
-We are often so full of doubt but we need to have certainty.
-We need to be free from doubt and we need to be decisive.
+We can take time to examine and investigate.
+We are often so full of doubt, but in this context, we need to have certainty.
+We can be free from doubt and we learn through experience to be decisive.

-What is blocking our certainty?
-It is our clinging to the ‘dirt’ that covers this nature.
-The ‘dirt’ here means the thoughts and feelings we believe to be our nature.
-It is like dirt on our hands… it is not innate, it can be cleaned.
+What is blocking our certainty right now?
+Our clinging to the ‘dirt’ that covers this nature hides it from view.
+‘Dirt’ here means the thoughts and feelings that we mistakenly believe to be our nature.
+But the dirt in our minds is just like dirt on our hands.
+Dirt is not innate, and it can be cleaned.

 Dignity: Certainty in Buddha-nature

 Rinpoche often uses the term, ‘dignity’ to describe this certainty in our innate nature.
-Our job is to develop confidence in our true nature.
+Our job as practitioners is to develop confidence in our true nature.
 Dignity is the third aspect of the ground.
-It comes from knowing that your nature is actually Buddha.
+And dignity comes from knowing that our nature is actually Buddha.

 When we hear that we have Buddha Nature it is a Mahayana teaching.
-Rinpoche explains that Buddha here is not a person, it is our nature.
+Rinpoche again reminds us that ‘Buddha’ in this context is not a person, it is our nature.